 Irritable mares are unable to ovulate because there is not enough Calcium in the feed today.

-Irritable mares are PMSing all the time, depressed, agitated, hard to handle, lead, load, haul, trim, show,
+Irritable mares are PMSing all the time, depressed, agitated, hard to handle, tying-up, trim, show,

 race and breed.
-Go to mphorse.com and get your pellets for your horse to see the same results.
+Go to mphorse.com and get your pellets for your horse to see fast results.

 With the lack of minerals in today’s feed and hay, irritable mares are unable to fully ovulate.

-They are nervous, grumpy, have digestive issues, and cannot concentrate on anything.
+They are nervous, grumpy, have digestive issues, cannot concentrate on anything, and are tying-up.